FanamyWirato/CreateWiki/Coal.md

 Coal Ore generates in underground veins throughout the world and can be obtained by mining with any pickaxe enchanted with [Silk Touch](http://minecraft.gamepedia.com/Silk_Touch).
 It cannot be created through any method.

 ## Usage
 Coal, charcoal, and blocks of coal can all be used to power [Furnaces](http://minecraft.gamepedia.com/Furnace), [Smokers](http://minecraft.gamepedia.com/Smoker), [Blast Furnaces](http://minecraft.gamepedia.com/Blast_Furnace), and [[Furnace Engines|Furnace Engine]].
-They can also be used in the following recipes.
+They can also be used in the following recipes:

 | Method | Input  | Output |
 | ------------- | ------------- | ------------- |